Harsh3827/DFSync/README.md

 DFSync (Distributed File Synchronization System) is a multi-server file management system that simulates a cloud-based distributed file system.
 Developed in C for Linux environments, DFSync allows users to upload, download, remove, and archive files using a single client interface.
 The system automatically routes files to appropriate back-end servers based on file type, while keeping the client experience centralized and simple.

-/* This project was built as part of the COMP-8567 Systems Programming course at the University of Windsor to demonstrate socket programming, inter-process communication, and concurrent server handling. */

 **Key Features**